Statistics

 How the statistics are used

-If the output conforms to the statistics convention the system extracts it and makes it available for further processing.
-The main application right now is within the experimentation system.
-For example all metrics from the statistics convention are displayed in the run table and are also summarized automatically.
+If the run output conforms to the statistics convention, the system extracts the statistics and makes them available for further processing.
+For example the statistics are displayed as top-level values in the run history table, and are compared in the compare run views.
+The statistics can also be referenced and used for analysis with the experiment testing suite.

 Screenshot of a summary of custom metrics in Console